mms112/ExpandWorldPrefabs/RPCs.md

 - Most calls check for ZDO ownership.
 Using `all` would just increase the network traffic without any effect.
 - Calls with `all` can be used just with `owner` too, but this might not show all visual effects to the clients.
-- Calls with `all` can be replaced with `search` to use player search feature only send to nearby clients.
+- Calls with `all` can be replaced with a player poke that uses `owner` to only target the nearby clients.
 - Calls with `<zdo>` require custom handling to get proper ZDO id.
 The RPC is sent to owner of this ZDO.

 ### ArmorStand